senarma/contract-signature-store/README.md

 **SignContract**

     ContractStore.signContract(bytes _signature)
-Send the signature of the string on proofContract using metamask of other web3 provider.
+Send the signature of the string on proofContract using metamask or other web3 provider.